Manchester

 Manchester airport is the largest and busiest airport outside of London.

-Being able to walk most places - All the feeling of a huge city but the practicality of a smaller one.
+All the feeling of a huge city but the practicality of a smaller one.

-You can walk across the city centre in 20 minutes
+You can walk across the city centre in 20 minutes.

 Most Diverse City in Western Europe - With a population of 2.5 million, Manchester is the most

-linguistically diverse city in Western Europe with 200 spoken languages
+linguistically diverse city in Western Europe with 200 spoken languages.

-You can talk to people on public transport and in shops - And they're friendly too
+You can talk to people on public transport and in shops - and they're friendly too!

-Within a length of half a mile you can find over 70 South Asian cuisine restaurants.
+World Famous "Curry Mile" - where you can find over 70 South Asian cuisine restaurants.

 It’s thought to be the largest concentration of South Asian restaurants outside the Indian subcontinent!

-Affordable public transport like The Magic Bus - What other city in the world would have something called "The Magic Bus"?
+Affordable public transport like The Magic Bus - What other city in the world would have something called "The Magic Bus"!

 The most beautiful library in the world